AleXXandreAutran/Cardiovascular-Disease-Prediction-Using-Statistical-Learning-Methods-and-Neural-Networks/README.md

 - `cardio_14_permutation_importance.py`: random forest permutation importance.
 - `cardio_15_calibration_check.py`: Brier score comparison.
 - `run_all.py`: convenience runner that executes all exported cells in order.

-## Notes

-The files are designed to preserve notebook-style execution: later files depend on variables created by earlier files.
-For that reason, use `run_all.py` or run the scripts in numeric order in a shared Python session.